-These solar powered outdoor lights come two to a pack and retail for just $16.98 by XLUX.
+These solar powered outdoor lights come two to a pack and retail for just $16.98 by XLUX on Amazon.
 This is a comparable price to many of the options offered at home goods stores and online.
 And, although the prices are comparable, I personally like the design and style of these far better (most of the others look a bit like “bug zappers” to me!).

-Solar powered lights?
+Solar powered garden lights?
 I say, let the sun shine!